 - Not all blueprints need a spec.
-For more information see http://docs.openstack.org/developer/nova/devref/kilo. blueprints.html#when-is-a-blueprint-needed - The aim of this document is first to define the problem we need to solve, and second agree the overall approach to solve that problem. - This is not intended to be extensive documentation for a new feature.
+For more information see https://docs.openstack.org/nova/latest/blueprints.html - The aim of this document is first to define the problem we need to solve, and second agree the overall approach to solve that problem. - This is not intended to be extensive documentation for a new feature.
 For example, there is no need to specify the exact configuration changes, nor the exact details of any DB model changes.
 But you should still define that such changes are required, and be clear on how that will affect upgrades.